-- If the files are on another machine, select the Import resource from remote machine option to start a file transfer process from the machine. - 4.
-Click Next to open the File Transfer wizard. - 5.
-Enter the server name where the COBOL copybooks reside and, if not using anonymous access, enter a username and password to access the machine. - 6.
+- If the files are on another machine, select the Import resource from remote machine option to start a file transfer process from the machine. - Click Next to open the File Transfer wizard. - Enter the server name where the files reside and, if not using anonymous access, enter a username and password to access the machine. - Click Next.
+The machine is accessed and the directory structure displayed, enabling you to browse to the files to be transferred. - Navigate to the location where the files reside and select the files to be transferred and the transfer method (Text or Binary) - 8.
 Click Next.
-The machine is accessed and the directory structure displayed, enabling you to browse to the files to be transferred.
+A summary screen is displayed with details of what is going to be transferred. - Click Finish to start the transfer.
+The Select window is redisplayed with the list of transferred files. - 10.
+Select the files you want to use in the import and click OK.